Utah Deaf History and Culture

 Center's 25th Anniversary

 On September 8, 2017, the center celebrated its 25th anniversary.
 The event drew about 450 Utah Deaf residents who enjoyed games, delicious food, and a captivating performance.
 The theme of the event was "Blast from the Past," which looked back at the center's rich history.
-The center's history began in 1946 when a need for a meeting space for Utah's Deaf and hard of hearing individuals arose.
+The center's history began in 1946 when a need for a meeting space for Utah's Deaf and hard-of-hearing individuals arose.
 Early pioneers, such as Dr. Robert G. Sanderson, the first Deaf Services coordinator in Utah, worked tirelessly in the 1960s to develop a gathering space.
 The first community center debuted in Bountiful, Utah, in 1983, and the present Sanderson Community Center opened in Taylorsville, Utah, in 1992 with the support of W. David Mortensen, a long-time president of the Utah Association for the Deaf.
 The celebration was a joyous occasion that will be remembered for years to come.

 Visitors can learn about the history of the Sanderson Community Center by viewing the historical timeline panels in the lobby area.
-Joene Nicolaisen, Diego Acosta, Robin Traveller, and Jodi Becker Kinner collaborated to bring these panels to life.
+Joene Nicolaisen, Diego Acosta, Robin Traveller, and Jodi Christel Becker collaborated to bring these panels to life.

 During the celebration, Marilyn Tiller Call